 If your doctor suspects your child has a congenital heart defect, he or she will want to do more tests to examine the heart.
-These tests will help your cardiologist identify the problem affecting your child and create a treatment plan.
+These tests will help your cardiologist identify the problem affecting your child and allow the cardiac team to create a treatment plan.

-Tests that help cardiologists diagnose tetralogy of fallot are:
+Other tests that help cardiologists diagnose tetralogy of Fallot are:

-Surgery is the only definitive tetralogy of fallot treatment.
-At Children's Colorado's Heart Institute, our doctors will likely schedule your child's surgery by the time he or she turns 1 year old.
+Babies diagnosed with TOF will require heart surgery or an interventional cardiac catheterization after birth to correct the heart defect.
+At Children's Colorado's Heart Institute, our doctors will likely schedule your child's surgery before he or she turns 1 year old.

-During the surgery, a pediatric cardiac surgeon will fix the hole between the ventricles (the ventricular septal defect) using a patch.
+During surgery to repair tetralogy of Fallot, a pediatric cardiac surgeon will fix the hole between the ventricles (the ventricular septal defect) using a patch.
 The surgeon will also widen the pulmonary artery and fix any problems with the pulmonary valve.
 This repair will help more blood reach the lungs.
 The entire procedure is known as intra-cardiac repair.

-If your child is too ill or too small for intra-cardiac repair, surgeons will create a temporary solution called a shunt.
+If your child is too ill or too small for intra-cardiac repair, surgeons will use a temporary solution, called a shunt.
 This is a bypass from the aorta to the pulmonary artery, which will increase blood flow to the lungs until your child is big enough for the final procedure.

-Your pediatric cardiologist at the Heart Institute will want to monitor your child for many years after the surgery to make sure there are no changes in your child's heart.
+Your pediatric cardiologist in our Heart Institute will want to monitor your child for many years after the surgery to make sure there are no changes in your child's heart.